-The inquiry on the volume index of industrial output covers around 1,300 most important establishments or enterprises of each industry.
+The inquiry on the volume index of industrial output covers around 900 most important establishments or enterprises of each industry.
 The selection criterion used is the size of the establishment or enterprise with respect to the value added of that industry.

 In addition, the volume or value data of establishments or enterprises are inquired in a centralised manner from some central organisations or industrial unions.

 Enterprises' obligation to provide the data is based on the Finnish Statistics Act (280/2004).